How Serious Leaders

 Enterprise Marketing Contexts

-These contexts reveal gaps when purpose narratives are disconnected from operational reality or when outcomes are implied rather than demonstrated.
+These contexts reveal gaps when purpose narratives disconnect from operational reality.

 Product & GTM Contexts

-These contexts punish narratives that prioritize features over customer problems or collapse under competitive response.
+These contexts punish narratives that prioritize features over customer problems.

 Consulting & Research Contexts

-These contexts surface defensibility breaks when methodology cannot be defended or when value remains theoretical.
+These contexts surface defensibility breaks when methodology cannot be defended.

 Founder's Office Contexts

-These contexts unravel narratives that confuse traction with momentum or vision with execution capacity.
+These contexts unravel narratives that confuse traction with momentum.

 Before any high-stakes presentation, resilient narratives can answer these questions cleanly: